RAKWireless/quectel-CM-for-rpi/README.md

 2020-03-26 V1.0.0
 * 1.quectel support.

 ##	Installation procedure

 step1 : Clone the installer and start the installation.

       $ sudo apt update && sudo apt upgrade

-step2 : Reboot raspberry pi.
+step2 : Reboot raspberry pi, After restarting, use "uname -r" to confirm the kernel version is 4.19.xx.

 step3 : Clone the installer and start the installation.